 - Flexible – The Flexible MBA requires ten core courses and six electives.
 It is designed for students who need maximum flexibility, such as working professionals or parents, and can be completed in less than two years.
 Classes are taught in the evenings from 5:30 to 9:15 at three locations: UNH’s main campus in Durham, UNH’s satellite campus in Manchester, and online.
 Specializations include entrepreneurial venture creation, financial management, hospitality management, and marketing and supply chain management.

 - Online – See below under “AACSB-Accredited Online Programs”.

-Admission criteria for each program is unique.
+Admission criteria for each program are unique.
 However, all require an accredited undergraduate degree.
-The Full-Time and Flexible MBA programs require an official GMAT score for applicants with less than five years work experience.
+The Full-Time and Flexible MBA programs require an official GMAT score for applicants with less than five years of work experience.
 The Executive MBA does not require an official GMAT score if work experience is sufficient.
 The average GMAT score for all three programs is 560.

 Full-Time Core Courses – Economics, Financial Management, International Business, Information Systems and Enterprise Integration, Management Accounting, Marketing Management, Managerial Decision-making, Organizational Behavior, Organizations, Leadership, Strategic Management: Decision-making, and Technology and Operations Management.

 Program Concentrations and Specialization Options

 - Entrepreneurial Venture Creation – Example Courses: Entrepreneurial Management, New Product Development, and Private Equity/Venture Capital.

 - Financial Management – Example Courses: Financial Policy, Investment Analysis, and International Financial Management.

 - Hospitality Management – Example Courses: Hospitality Asset and Financial Management, Hospitality Revenue Management and Pricing, and Human Resource Management.